Big Brother (Kanye West song): Background

 The song's hook and concept was conceived by West on an elevator ride.
 Toomp compared the song's theme to his relationship with rapper T.I., with it attracting much discussion.
 Jay-Z responded to this by thinking if it is "good or bad" and the rapper later felt excited to be in the studio with him, and was proud to witness the theme.
 Digital radio station BBC Radio 1Xtra hosted an exclusive "Audience with Kanye West" event on August 14, 2007, at the BBC Radio Music Theatre.
-West guided a specially chosen audience through Graduation, expressing that "Big Brother" was his strongest track ever lyrically and a career defining record.
+West guided a specially chosen audience through Graduation, expressing that it is a career-defining record and "Big Brother" is his strongest track ever lyrically.
 On August 28, 2007, DJ Tim Westwood played a preview of the song for his show 'In New Music We Trust'.
 "Big Brother" was first unveiled in full at a secret concert West held with Rihanna for around 500 fans during his trip to the United Kingdom, standing among the multiple songs he debuted in the country.
-The concert took place on August 20, 2007 at the Westminster Central Hall in Westminster, London.
+The concert took place on August 20, 2007, at the Westminster Central Hall in Westminster, London.
 West played a snippet of the song while hosting a listening session for the album on August 28, at the New World Stages in Detroit.
 In an interview with Blender, R&B singer-songwriter The-Dream said that he was set to sing on a remix of "Big Brother".

 Composition and lyrics

 Musically, "Big Brother" is a mid-tempo hip hop song.
 It features synths, similar to those of fellow album track "I Wonder".
 Throughout the song, West raps in a rawer style than most of his work.
 His rapping pace varies from a swift delivery typical of hip hop to a slower style reminiscent of spoken word, accompanied by soft harmonies.

 The lyrics of "Big Brother" possess an honest, heartfelt examination of the complexities of West's relationship with Jay-Z. West uses introspection to speak of their relationship, conveying emotion.
 He narrates the highs and lows, recalling his lifelong admiration for Jay-Z and a rivalry they had.
 As the song nears its conclusion, West expresses this admiration by altering the chorus to "My big brother was Big's brother/So here's a few words from ya kid brother/If you admire somebody you should go head and tell 'em/People never get the flowers while they can still smell 'em".
 West also uses the chorus as a subsidiary dedication to his former mentor No I.D., who first taught him how to produce music.
-The rapper acknowledges that Jay-Z worked with Coldplay frontman Chris Martin on "Beach Chair" (2006) after he had told him about their collaboration for Graduation single "Homecoming", criticizing him over this decision.
+West later ends the song with “Let the story end…Toomp killed this”, referring to DJ Toomp’s production and the story where he tells about him and Jay-Z’s friendship abruptly ends.